 These instructional videos called eLearnings are available to customers and drivers through the Volvo Trucks website.
 Fleets and driving schools that utilize Volvo vehicles are not charged for their drivers to access the Volvo Driver Training website.

-CHET has put a lot of focus on being able to access information via portals.
+CHET has put a lot of focus on being able to access information via online portals.
 Once our students have “left the nest” we want them to still be able to check, verify and learn when they are out on the road.
-To this end, we have aligned ourselves with VOLVO to check on the various segments that give information to drivers about their truck systems and technologies.
+To this end, we have aligned ourselves with VOLVO so that our drivers can access relevant information about their truck systems and technologies.

 To access the site, drivers complete an easy registration, log in, select the available courses and track their completion of the courses.
 After successfully completing an eLearning, drivers take a short test and receive their score.
 Courses can be repeated as necessary to review content.